OfficeDev/TrainingContent/O3657/O3657-2 Creating Client Side Only Apps with Angular, ADAL and Office 365 APIs/Lab.md

 1. You must have [node.js](http://nodejs.org/) installed on your development environment.
 You can get node.js from the [downloads](http://nodejs.org/en/download/) section on their site.
 Certain [node.js packages](https://www.npmjs.org) available via [NPM](https://www.npmjs.org) will be used in creating this Client-Side only App.
 1. You will need [git](http://git-scm.com/) installed, it's a requirement for [bower](http://bower.io).
 You can get git from the [downloads](http://git-scm.com/downloads) section on their web site.
 1. You will need a text editor for this lab.
 The editor **[Brackets](http://www.brackets.io)** is used in this lab.
+1. This lab requires you to use multiple starter files or an entire starter project from the GitHub location.
+You can either download the whole repo as a zip or clone the repo https://github.com/OfficeDev/TrainingContent.git for those familiar with git.

 ## Exercise 1: Configure the Starter Project
 In this exercise, you will examine and customize the **Starter Project** for the remainder of the lab.

-1. Locate the starter project found in the [StarterFiles](StarterFiles).
+1. Locate the starter project found in the [\\\O3657\O3657-2 Creating Client Side Only Apps with Angular, ADAL and Office 365 APIs\StarterFiles](StarterFiles).
 1. Open the project in any text editor, such as [Visual Studio](https://www.visualstudio.com/) or [Brackets](http://www.brackets.io) or [WebStorm](https://www.jetbrains.com/webstorm/) or Notepad.
 1. Download all NPM packages (used to build & self-host the project) and bower packages (used for external 3rd party script libraries).
-  1. Open a command window and navigate to the [StarterFiles](StarterFiles) folder.
+  1. Open a command window and navigate to the [\\\O3657\O3657-2 Creating Client Side Only Apps with Angular, ADAL and Office 365 APIs\StarterFiles](StarterFiles) folder.
   1. Enter the following in the command prompt to install requried 3rd party script libraries globally

     ````